mpi/lodash-is-awesome/HIGHER_ORDER_FUNCTIONS.md

 }
 ```
 However, if we want to stick to ES 5, we can rewrite this function and already benefit from using Lodash.
-This is because Lodash also accepts `arguments` as a function parameter wherever array parameter is expected.
+This is because Lodash accepts `arguments` as a function parameter wherever array parameter is expected.
 You can also easily convert any array-like object to actual array using [`_.toArray()`][toArray].
 Our enhanced implementation would look like this:
 ```javascript